-4 anonymous Graffham is an active village and already holds regular events including Christmas Fair, Easter Market and Aummer fete to fund its existing facilities such as the village hall and the recreation ground.
+4 anonymous as rep Graffham is an active village and already holds regular events including Christmas Fair, Easter Market and Aummer fete to fund its existing facilities such as the village hall and the recreation ground.
 I would not see Westerlands replicating such events as useful for a small village.
 Would rather see Westerlands focus on activities we don't already have in the village.
 5 anonymous 6 anonymous Thanks for inviting us to pparticipate.

-7 anonymous The only caution to all of this is how to balance the throughput of people and traffic and the associated disruption with the current serenity of the area.
+traffic and the ass couple of years as anonymous Lane held a wedd a stream of cars of The only caution to all of this is how to balance the throughput of people and traffic and the associated disruption with the current serenity of the area.
 A couple of years ago the new owners of Parsons Meadow at the end Norwood Lane held a wedding on the land, resulting in loud music late into the night and a stream of cars down the single track lane.
 It caused a great deal of distress locally and there is understandable concern that anything like this should happen again.
 8 anonymous Great idea and I hope you get some great data and feedback 9 anonymous I hope any market events you run will be with consideration of similar events run in Graffham - ie, ideally avoid competing with them!
 10 anonymous Would like to see a map of the estate on the website